microsoft/vscode-docs/docs/containers/debug-python.md

 # Debug Python within a container

-When adding Docker files to a Python project, tasks, and launch configurations are added to enable debugging the application within a Docker container.
+When adding Docker files to a Python project, tasks and launch configurations are added to enable debugging the application within a Docker container.
 To accommodate the various scenarios of Python projects, some apps may require additional configuration.

 ## Configuring the Docker container entry point